SHOP

 When sat in the driver’s seat, you’re greeted by two large screens – a digital cockpit that’s new on facelifted models, and a larger 10.1-inch screen that sits flush in the centre of the dashboard, which controls everything.

-If the ZS’s infotainment system was a hairstyle, it would be a mullet – business at the front, party in the back.
 The driver’s screen at the front shows all the relevant information you need to know while driving such as your speed, adaptive cruise control settings, range, current drive mode and how much of the car’s battery power you’re using at any one time.

 The central screen, however, is where the fun stuff lives, notably Apple CarPlay or Android Auto, settings, air-con, the inbuilt sat-nav and even a view of your front wheels when turning a corner to avoid kerbing them.